SkooveLearn PianoDownload on the App Store

 How to read ledger lines on bass clef

-Just like the treble, we use bass ledger lines to play notes that are below our clef.
-These notes are still on the keyboard, they still exist in written music, they are just very low notes.
-Remember the bass notes when playing ledger lines that are this low.
-Our bottom line on the bass is G, so the bottom space below the clef would be F, so our first ledger line is going to be the note E.
+Just like the treble, we use bass ledger lines to play notes that fall outside the staff, most often below the staff in piano music.
+Our bottom line on the bass is G, so the bottom space below the clef would be F. This means our first ledger line is going to be the note E. Notice, as with treble clef, how bass clef ledger lines still follow the same alphabetic sequence as the notes on the bass clef stave.

 Figuring out line and space notes on ledger lines